 While we - and most energy suppliers - will pass any savings on to our customers and absorb rises in wholesale costs in order to keep things affordable, there are times when you’ll see an increase in what you’re paying.
 This is generally unavoidable, and as an energy supplier not something that we like having to do.

-The increase in gas and electricity prices over the last month are driven by wholesale costs going up as a result of various socio-political and environmental factors across the world.
+The increase in gas and electricity prices over the last years are driven by wholesale costs going up as a result of various socio-political and environmental factors across the world.